 3. Wiring Diagrams

-Before soldering any wires, you can “dry fit” all the components in the frame.
-This process allows you to gauge wire lengths, determine component placement, and identify any potential spacing issues.
+Before cutting and soldering any wires, you can “dry fit” all the components in the frame.
+This process allows you to gauge how long the wires should be, determine the best location for your components, and identify any potential spacing issues.

 4. Installing ESC

-Solder the XT60 power lead to the power pads on the ESC, making sure to maintain the correct polarity (positive and negative).
-This step may be challenging due to the amount of heat required to melt the solder on the large copper pads.
+Now, solder the XT60 power lead to the power pads on the ESC, pay attention to polarity (positive and negative).
+This is perhaps the most challenging step in this build, due to the amount of heat required to melt the solder on the large copper pads and thick wires.
 Be patient and use a higher temperature on your iron.

 Soldering Tips: